What Are Reader Personas?

 Aside from demographic questions (that you can't get from Google Analytics or elsewhere), I'd highly recommend asking questions about how they use similar services/products or alternate services/products currently.

-When inbound.org were doing their initial persona research, here are some of the questions they asked:
+When Inbound were doing their initial persona research, here are some of the questions they asked:

 1. What other sites do you frequent to stay up-to-date on the marketing industry?

-Answers included sites like GrowthHackers, Copyblogger, Moz, etc.
+Answers included sites like GrowthHackers, Copyblogger, SEO by the Sea, etc.